Marcomanni: Fourth century and later

 Soon after this, Ambrose, bishop of Milan 374-397, corresponded with a Christian Marcomanni queen named Fritigil, initiating a peace treaty between the Marcomanni and the western Roman military leader Stilicho.
-The Notitia Dignitatum, which lists Roman office-holders around 420 AD, also mentions a tribune of the Marcomanni gens (non Roman people) who answered to the dux of northern Noricum and Pannonia I, two districts situated on the Danube.
-These are the last clear of the Marcomanni having a polity, which was probably now on the Roman side of the Danube, in Pannonia.
-Soon afterward, the Pannonian and Danubian area went into a long period of turmoil, under the influence of peoples from the east including the Huns, Goths and Alans.
-Nevertheless, there are records indicating that Marcomanni continued to exist within Roman territory, where it seems that they were given initially responsibility for defence of parts of the Upper Danube.
-The Notitia Dignitatum also lists palatine auxiliaries (court troops) of the Marcomanni Honoriani seniores and iuniores for Italy, as well as the Equites Marcomanni for the mobile army in North Africa.
+The Notitia Dignitatum, which lists Roman office-holders around 420 AD, also mentions a tribune of the Marcomanni gens (non Roman people) who answered to the dux of northern Noricum and Pannonia I, two Roman districts south of the Danube in what is now Austria.
+These are the last clear mentions of the Marcomanni having a polity, which was probably now on the Roman or southern side of the Danube.
+In this context it seems that the Marcomanni were given responsibility by the Romans for defence of Roman areas.
+Marcomanni soldiers were also dispersed around the empire by now.
+The Notitia Dignitatum lists palatine auxiliaries (court troops) of the Marcomanni Honoriani seniores and iuniores for Italy, as well as the Equites Marcomanni for the mobile army in North Africa.

-Some of the Marcomanni may have been among the Suebi who invaded Iberia in about 409, and established the kingdom in the Roman province of Gallaecia.
-These Suevi were probably a mix of Suevian groups from the area north of Danube and Pannonian basin such as the Marcomanni, Quadi and Buri.
+The Romanized population in Noricum were still there until about 500, as described by Eugippius, but Pannonia to its east came under the control of the newcomers.
+In 406 a large invasion of Italy was launched from this region under a Goth named Radagaisus, who was defeated and killed with the help of Gothic and Hunnic forces who fought for the Romans.
+Other Middle Danubian left the area permanently and entered Roman Gaul.
+In 409, Saint Jerome noted that inhabitants of Roman Pannonia had in recent years joined large numbers of their non-Roman neighbours including Quadi, Vandals, Sarmatians, Alans, Gepids, Herules, and travelled west to occupy Gaul.
+Marcomanni may have been among these, and also among the Suebi who travelled still further west and established the Kingdom of the Suebi in the Roman province of Gallaecia.

-In the Danubian area, Attila came to be acknowledged as ruler.
-There is no direct contemporary evidence that any Marcomanni or Quadi continued to exist as his subjects or allies under their old names.
-However, centuries later Paulus Diaconus listed the subject peoples who Attila could call upon, in addition to the better-known Goths and Gepids, and mentioned "Marcomanni, Suebi, Quadi", alongside the expected "Herules, Thuringi and Rugii".
-This implies that the Marcomanni might for example have been present at the Battle of the Catalaunian Plains in 451.
-However, modern scholars have doubts about whether the Marcomanni or Quadi would still have been identified under those names under Attila in 451, because contemporary sources don't mention them.
+In the Danubian area, Attila came to be acknowledged as ruler, and there were Suebi among his forces.
+Although contemporary reports did not specifically mention Marcomanni or Quadi, centuries later Paulus Diaconus listed the subject peoples who Attila could call upon, and in addition to the better-known Goths and Gepids, he mentioned "Marcomanni, Suebi, Quadi", alongside the expected "Herules, Thuringi and Rugii".
+This implies that Marcomanni might have been present under that name at the Battle of the Catalaunian Plains in 451.
+Modern scholars have doubts about whether the Marcomanni or Quadi would still have been distinguished from the other Suebi.